AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 With regards to parameter passing, usage mode (input / output) should be preferred to implementation mode (by copy or by reference).
 The Ada compiler will automatically pass a reference when needed.
-This works also for smaller objects that the compiler will copy in an out when needed.
-One of the advantage is that it clarifies the nature of the object, in particular differentiates arrays from scalars.
+This works also for smaller objects, so that the compiler will copy in an out when needed.
+One of the advantages of this approach is that it clarifies the nature of the object: in particular, it differentiates between arrays and scalars.
 For example:

 [C]